-Wages, salaries & self-employment income: Bonuses for services rendered payable to a cash-basis decedent upon death are considered IRD if there was “substantial certainty” the bonus would have been awarded.
-Fringe benefits are considered IRD unless they would not have been included in the decedent’s gross income, such as payments for permanent loss or disfigurement.
-Post-death payments to a third party are classified as IRD even though the decedent was not entitled to them.
+Wages, salaries, and self-employment income: Bonuses for services rendered payable to a cash-basis decedent upon death are considered IRD if there was “substantial certainty” the bonus would have been awarded.
+Fringe benefits are considered IRD unless they would not have been included in the decedent’s gross income (as would be the case with payments for permanent loss or disfigurement, for example).
+Post-death payments to a third party are considered IRD even though the decedent wasn’t entitled to them.

-Unpaid interest and dividends: Decedents must be entitled to the dividend at death for the dividend to be considered IRD.
-A decedent would be entitled if the record date of the dividend precedes the decedent’s date of death.
-If the record date is after the date of death, dividends are considered ordinary income to the decedent’s beneficiary.
+Unpaid interest and dividends: In order for the dividend to be considered IRD, the decedent must have been entitled to the dividend at the time of death.
+A deduction is permitted if the dividend’s record date precedes the date of death; if the record date is after death, the dividend is considered ordinary income to the beneficiary.

-Installment sale receipts: The recipient of an installment obligation from a decedent would continue reporting the receipt of payments just as the decedent had.
-The IRD portion of an installment sale payment should equal the gross profit ratio multiplied by the annual payment, plus any accrued interest of a cash-basis decedent not yet received.
+Installment sale receipts: The beneficiary of an installment obligation from a decedent should continue reporting the receipt of payments just as the decedent had.
+To calculate the IRD portion of the payment, take the gross profit ratio multiplied by the annual payment and add any accrued interest of a cash-basis decedent not yet received.

-Start by getting a copy of the decedent’s estate-tax return (IRS Form 706) from the executor or administrator of the estate.
-Look to see if the estate paid an estate tax (for 2012, estates valued at less than $5.12 million will not owe estate tax).
-Then, take note of the value of any items of IRD you inherited.
-If estate tax was paid on those items, it is likely that you can claim the IRD deduction.
+To understand how much tax has been paid, start by getting a copy of the decedent’s estate tax return (IRS Form 706) from the executor or administrator of the estate.
+Look to see if the estate has paid estate taxes.
+Then, take note of the value of any inherited items considered to be IRD.
+If estate tax was paid on these items, you can likely claim an IRD deduction.

-- The IRD deduction can reduce the income tax beneficiaries may owe on certain inherited assets.
+- An IRD deduction may reduce the income tax owed by beneficiaries on certain inherited assets.

-- If the decedent’s estate did not pay estate tax on the IRD assets, then the beneficiaries can claim no IRD deduction.
+- If the decedent’s estate has paid estate tax on IRD assets, beneficiaries may be able to claim an IRD deduction.